The Spontaneous personality is one that is impulsive and unpredictable.

 - They enjoy being around people and socializing

-- They are very energetic and active
+- Spontaneous types are very energetic and active

 - They like to keep things exciting and always have something going on